Fusion

 If the optional funtion arguments are not part of the function signature, the arguments will be ignored.

-Example implementation: multiview_stitcher.fusion.weighted_average_fusion
+Example implementation: multiview_stitcher.fusion.weighted_average_fusion.

 Custom weight functions

-.
+Custom function for calculating additional fusion weights passed to the fusion function as fusion_weights.
 This could implement e.g. a content-based weighting scheme.
 The function should return a list of weights, one for each view chunk.

 def custom_weight_function(